 You’re about to find out how Squarespace compares to Shopify in a battle between two excellent ecommerce platforms.

 Shopify is for serious sellers.
 It’s the best platform for large or ambitious online stores requiring powerful ecommerce tools.

 It’s our top rated ecommerce website builder, designed specifically for selling online.
 For that reason alone, it should come as no surprise Shopify is the overall winner today.

 However, like anything in life, it’s not for everyone.
 While it is the overall best ecommerce builder, it may not suit your products, fit your budget, or simply match your style.

 In the other corner, you have Squarespace.
-Known as an ‘all-round’ website builder, it comes with some added ecommerce features if you’re looking to sell online.
-These sales tools are less advanced than Shopify, but, for that reason, it’s more affordable.
+Known as an ‘all-around’ website builder, it comes with some added ecommerce features if you’re looking to sell online.
+These sales tools are less advanced than Shopify, but it’s more affordable.

 Squarespace is also the king of design.
 So, if you’re looking to just sell a few products online with some lovely templates to match, then it might be the builder for you.

 But how do you choose between Shopify and Squarespace?
 Well, you’ll be glad to hear we’ve made things easier for you.
 We thoroughly researched each builder, digging up each platform to see how they perform in key areas of selling online.
 We also asked people just like you to test them to get another point of view.

 Before we start, though, check out this comparison table below to quickly see how they match up.